 – they typically employ versatile receiving and processing capabilities, such as auxiliary side-lobe-blanking receive antennas, processing of coherent-carrier pulse trains to suppress clutter return by means of moving-target-indication, constant-false-alarm-rate techniques and, in some cases, adaptive selection of operating frequencies based on sensing of interference on various frequencies.

-Table 1 summarizes technical characteristics of representative systems deployed or planned to be deployed in the whole or portions of the band 15.4-17.3 GHz.
+Table 1 summarizes technical characteristics of representative systems deployed or planned to be deployed in the whole or portions of the frequency band 15.4-17.3 GHz.
 This information is sufficient for general calculation to assess the compatibility between these radars and other systems.
 Some or all of the radiolocation radars whose characteristics are presented in Table 1 possess the properties above, although they do not illustrate the full repertoire of attributes that might appear in future systems.

 2.1 Transmitters

-The radars operating or planned to operate in the 15.4-17.3 GHz band use a variety of modulations including unmodulated pulses, frequency-modulated (chirped) pulses and phase-coded pulses.
+The radars operating or planned to operate in the frequency band15.4-17.3 GHz use a variety of modulations including unmodulated pulses, frequency-modulated (chirped) pulses and phase-coded pulses.
 Linear-beam and solid-state output devices are used in the final stages of the transmitters.
 The trend in new radar systems is toward linear-beam and solid-state output devices due to the requirements of Doppler signal processing.
 Also, the radars deploying solid-state output devices have lower transmitter peak output power and higher pulse duty cycles.

-Typical transmitter RF emission (3 dB) bandwidths of radars operating or planned to operate in the band 15.4-17.3 GHz range from 60 kHz to 1 850 MHz.
-Transmitter peak output powers range from 2 W (33.01 dBm) for solid-state transmitters to 20 kW (73.01 dBm) for high-power radars using crossed-field devices (magnetrons) and linear-beam (travelling wave tube) devices.
+Transmitters using solid-state are lower power radars and those transmitters t using crossed-field devices (magnetrons) and linear-beam (travelling wave tube) devices are higher power radars.

 2.1.1 Frequency hopping

-Frequency hopping is one of the most common electronic counter-counter-measures (ECCMs).
-Radar systems that are designed to operate in hostile electronic attack environments use frequency hopping as one of its ECCM techniques.
-This type of radar typically divides its allocated frequency band into channels.
+This type of radar using frequency hopping techniques typically divides its allocated frequency band into channels.
 The radar then randomly selects a channel from all available channels for transmission.
 This random occupation of a channel can occur on a per beam position basis where many pulses on the same channel are transmitted, or on a per pulse basis.
-This important aspect of radar systems should be considered and the potential impact of frequency hopping radars should be taken into account in sharing studies.
+This important aspect of radar systems should be considered, and the potential impact of frequency hopping radars should be taken into account in sharing studies.

 2.2 Receivers